zeljkoobrenovic/grounded-architecture/_posts/2022-06-01-being-architect.markdown

 Leadership acknowledges that experienced architects should do more than make architecture:
 - They are a **role model for others** in the company on both the **technical** and **cultural** front.
-- Their **technical influence** may extend **beyond your organization and reach the industry at large**.
+- Their **technical influence** may extend **beyond your organization** and reach the industry at large.
-- They **lead efforts** that **solve important problems** at the engineering area level.
+- They **lead efforts** that **solve important problems**.
 - They may **contribute to the broader technical community** through **tech talks**, **education**, **publications**, **open-source projects**, etc.
-- They **raise the bar of the engineering culture** across the company.
+- They **raise the bar of the engineering culture** across the organization.

-**Mentoring junior architects** is the most crucial aspect of senior architects' leadership.
+I also support Gregor Hohpe's view that **mentoring other architects** is one of the most crucial aspects of senior architects' leadership.
 Feedback cycles in (software) architecture are inherently slow.
 Mentoring can save new architects many years of learning by doing and making mistakes.

 The section [Leadership](leadership) provides more details.